 Health and fitness

 There is a health and fitness center which houses many state of the art exercising machines.
 Perhaps you would prefer the yoga sessions led by the resident Yogi.
 Enjoy the warming rays of the rising sun while practicing energizing asanas.
 Reiki and Pilates are also available.
-Two tennis courts can be booked with or without the resident coach as well as bicycles with which to explore the resort or the local paths and tracks.
+You can book two tennis courts with or without the resident coach as well as bicycles with which to explore the resort or the local paths and tracks.
 Maps and local knowledge are provided.

 Sights – a seemingly endless list of attractions